bagherhosseini/Tazk-Flow/README.md

-# Task Flow - React Native Task Management App
+# Tazk Flow - React Native Task Management App

-Task Flow is a professional task management application built with React Native and Expo.
+Tazk Flow is a professional task management application built with React Native and Expo.
 It is designed to handle complex project workflows with customizable task statuses, team collaboration features, and real-time updates, offering a seamless cross-platform mobile experience.

 ## Key Features
 - **Custom Workflows:** Create flexible task statuses to adapt to your unique project requirements.